daudmabena/facebook-timeline-posts/README.md

-This PHP class reads the statuses of a Facebook Page and renders HTML code out of it.
+This PHP class reads the statuses of a Facebook page and renders HTML code out of it.
 It has some options.

+More information to be followed.